Agenda

 • Implementing effecting governance and controls for improved hedging strategies

-INSTANT PAYMENT REGULATION
+INSTANT PAYMENTS REGULATION

 • Recalibrating intraday liquidity levels to ensure suitable buffers are in place to mitigate risks